DrGFreeman/passsafe/README.md

 ## Notes on security

 The security of this application is based on the following principles:
-1. The encrypted password cannot [practically](https://www.rempe.us/diceware/#diceware) be decrypted without knowledge of the one time passphrase.
+1. Decryption of the password without knowledge of the one time passphrase is [intractable](https://www.rempe.us/diceware/#diceware).
 1. The server makes the encrypted password available only for a limited time.
 1. The TOTP token is required to retrieve the encrypted password from the server.
 1. The client does not store the encrypted password but gets it from the server each time it is needed.